vestrel00/business-search-app-java/README.md

 - For Android applications, click Build -> Rebuild Project is enough.
 However, it will not build plain Java applications as mentioned above.
 There are several Android applications:

-  - presentation-android-mvp
+  - presentation-java-android-mvp
-  - presentation-android-mvvm
+  - presentation-java-android-mvvm
-  - presentation-android-kotlin-mvp
+  - presentation-kotlin-android-mvp

 Since this project contains a mix of plain Java modules and Android modules, the best way to ensure that all modules are built properly is to